facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 After talking about purely technical aspects, let's try to focus on personal qualities and see what soft skills technical writers must possess.
 It goes without saying that even in terms of soft skills, a technical writer is not expected to master all of these skills to the highest level.

-Whatever industry they work in, these are the main soft skills that are useful to technical writers:
+**Whatever the industry** they work in, these are the **main soft skills** that are useful to technical writers:

 - Ability to create and maintain relationships
 - Ability to mediate
 - Ability to learn quickly
 - Curiosity